mk-fg/fgtk/README.rst

 for looking at text, and tend to display all non-ASCII as "." instead of nicer
 \\r \\t \\n ... escapes, not to mention unicode chars.

-This trivial script prints each line in a file via python3's repr(), which is usually very nice, has none of the above issues and doesn't dump byte codes on you for anything it can interpret as char/codepoint or some neat escape code.
+This trivial script prints each line in a file via python's repr(), which is usually very nice, has none of the above issues and doesn't dump byte codes on you for anything it can interpret as char/codepoint or some neat escape code.